Munster Agricultural Society

 The Munster Agricultural Society, also known as the MAS, is a non-profit agricultural organisation headquartered in County Cork, Ireland.
-Founded in 1805, its stated charitable purpose is “to encourage and promote Agricultural, Industrial, Educational and Scientific Pursuits.”
+Founded in 1805, its stated charitable purpose is "to encourage and promote Agricultural, Industrial, Educational and Scientific Pursuits."
 It also oversees the Munster Dairy School and Agricultural Institute.

-The MAS is one of nine nominating bodies for the Agricultural Panel at the Seanad elections.
+The MAS is a nominating body for the Agricultural Panel at the Seanad Éireann elections, and was one of the three original organisations for such.

 History

 It was originally established as the County of Cork Farming Society, changing to the County of Cork Agricultural Society sometime in the 1830s, before evolving in 1908 to its current name.
 It has run Cork Summer Show since 1806.
+The earliest surviving minute book dates back to 1886, detailing the organisation of the summer show at the Corn Exchange, in Cork city.
+Through the affiliated Cork Institute, the society produced the Munster Farmer magazine during the early 1800s.
+Records of the society from 1809 to 1843 are stored in the Cork City and County Archives.

+Whilst undertaking agricultural research in Limerick City, John Gregory, the author of Industrial Resources of Wisconsin (1872), encountered and was aided in his work by Stafford O'Brien, a resident of Co.
+Clare.
+O'Brien then held the position of honorary secretary of the Munster Agricultural Society, and was the paternal uncle of both William Smith-O'Brien and Lord Inchiquin.

 In 1880, the society established the Munster Dairy School & Agricultural Institute.
-Richard Barter was its inaugural secretary.
+Sir Richard Barter was its inaugural secretary.
 It was based in a large, 9-bay, 2-storey residence with farm buildings behind.
-Located on the Model Farm, it was a Jacobethan style and constructed between 1856-1859.
+Located on the Model Farm, it was a Jacobethan style and constructed between 1856 and 1859.
 It was the first dairy institute in Ireland or Britain to teach female students.

 In the 19th century, the society ran the Munster Model Farm.
-In a House of Commons (UK Parliament) Debate of the Potato Crop Committee on 25 April 1882, English industrialist and statesman William Edward Forster pointed out to two experiments run on the Model Farm by the organisation.
+In a House of Commons (UK Parliament) debate of the Potato Crop Committee on 25 April 1882, English industrialist and statesman William Edward Forster pointed out to two experiments run on the Model Farm by the organisation.
 In a House of Commons debate in 1900, Horace Plunkett, then vice-president of the Department of Agriculture for Ireland, supported the Munster Dairy School & Agricultural Institute, stating, "the Department fully intends that in the development of the Institute every feature of its work which has been found of utility to the farming community, such as itinerant dairy instruction, will be continued".
 The Institute featured in a report on education by the U.S Department of the Interior in 1907.
 In 1909, Consul H.S Culver reported to the U.S Department of Commerce and Labor that "the Munster Agricultural Society has recently inaugurated a new movement having for its object the introduction of improved methods in Irish agriculture".
+In 1911, the Munster Agricultural Society was represented on the Royal Commission on Irish Milk Supply by Alex Morrison.